 Relational In Approach

 People are not projects.
-We get to know our neighbors and love them for who they are, because Christ seeks us out and loves us as we are.
+We get to know our neighbors and love them for who they are, because Christ seeks us out and is committed to us wherever we are.
 So regardless of where people are at in life or what they believe, we are committed to nurturing a genuine relationship with them.
 And because we care about those around us, we want to point them to Jesus in the context of an authentic relationship.

 Simple In Form

 We aim to be understandable and accessible for everybody.
 We value words like “ordinary,” “everyday,” and “simple.”
-Whenever possible we do things in the simplest way (i.e., how we gather, how we communicate, how we plan, and how we handle growth).
-Hopefully this allows us to invest our energy into important (but often forgotten) rhythms of life like inviting a neighbor over for dinner.
+Whenever possible we do things in the simplest way.
+This allows us to invest our energy into other importantly simple (but often forgotten or crowded out) rhythms of life like inviting a neighbor over for dinner, being present with someone in a time of need, or volunteering in other people serving organizations.

 Team Oriented In Leadership

-Nate grew up in Lapeer, Michigan and did his undergraduate & graduate work in youth ministry at Huntington University.
+Nate is the lead pastor of Neighborhood Church.
+He grew up in Lapeer, Michigan and did his undergraduate & graduate work in youth ministry at Huntington University.
 He’s served as a youth pastor in a few different churches.
 Prior to moving to Adrian in 2015, Nate served at Crossroads Evangelical Church in Wauseon Ohio for 11 years in a variety pastoral roles.

 Nate considers himself a proud member of the “I married way above myself” club.
 He and Amanda were married in 2002, and have two young sons—Eli & Oliver.
 Nate enjoys the simple adventures of life—family time, food, yard work, laughter and watching college football (Go Blue!).
-He is a member of the Adrian Kiwanis Club, serves on the Neighbors of Hope Board of Directors, and is the part-time Director of Lenawee’s Cradle to Career Network.
+He is a member of the Adrian Kiwanis Club, serves on the Neighbors of Hope Board of Directors, and had the privilege of serving as the part-time Director of Lenawee’s Cradle to Career Partnership for nearly two years before returning to a full-time Neighborhood Church role.

 Feel free to email Nate at: firstname.lastname@example.org